appdev-projects/base-rails/README.md

-# Final - Acardes
+# Final - Arcades

-### This is an app that will list local acardes and the games that they hav.
+### This is an app that will list local Arcades and the games that they have.
 Users will be able to create favorites and added comments.

-### I hoped to add native app compents to this project, but ran out of time.
+### Note - I originally hoped to add native app components to this project, but ran out of time.